dkidney/gibbonsecr/README.md

 ### Mac setup

 Mac users using more recent versions of the OS may need to install **XQuartz**.
 Users of OS X 10.5 (Leopard), 10.6 (Snow Leopard) and 10.7 (Lion) should already have this installed by default (to check, look for the `X11.app` application in your applications folder).
-Users of OS X 10.8 (Mountain Lion), 10.9 (Mavericks) and 10.10 (Yosemite) will need to install it manually.
+Users of OS X 10.8 (Mountain Lion), 10.9 (Mavericks) and 10.10 (Yosemite) will need to install it manually:

 [Download XQuartz](http://xquartz.macosforge.org/landing/)

 ### Install prerequisite packages

-The `gibbonsecr` package uses some other R packages which don't come with the default version of R, so you'll need to install them manually by typing (or cutting and pasting) the code below into the R console.
+The `gibbonsecr` package uses some other R packages that don't come with the default version of R, so you'll need to install them manually by typing (or cutting and pasting) the code below into the R console.

 ```{r}
 install.packages(c("CircStats", "fields", "MASS", "nlme", "secr", "tcltk2"))